lucas-werner/examsIAPP/README.md

 ## Prerequisites

 The HTML file references Tailwind CSS and Google Fonts via public CDNs and fetches `questions.json` for quiz data.
 Make sure your computer has internet access when you open `index.html` so these resources can be loaded.

+Progress and timer information are saved in your browser's local storage with an identifier for each exam type, so switching between simulators will not overwrite previous progress.